open-telemetry/opentelemetry-js-contrib/GUIDELINES.md

 The file SHOULD be named `internal-types.ts`.

 Using this file is optional - when a type is used only in a single file, it is ok to declare it and use it in this file **without exporting it**.
-When a type is expected to be shared between multiple files, it is encourged to be declared in `internal-types.ts` to prevent circular dependencies.
+When a type is expected to be shared between multiple files, it is encouraged to be declared in `internal-types.ts` to prevent circular dependencies.

 #### Exporting